-Barcode & label printers allow merchants to create adhesive labels that can be used as shelf tags and barcodes.
-Although many commonly sold items come with barcodes already printed on them, there’s still a meaningful need to label non-barcoded items.
-Based on our experience, boutiques and other stores selling locally produced goods or unique items frequently have the most need for a label printer.
+Barcode and label printers allow merchants to create adhesive labels that can be used as shelf tags and barcodes.
+Although many items come with barcodes already printed on them, there's still a need to label non-barcoded items.
+Based on our experience, boutiques and other stores selling locally-produced goods or unique items frequently have the most need for a label printer.

 What type of label printers are there?

-There are two primary variables that differentiate label printer.
+There are two primary variables that differentiate label printers.
 The first is size.
-Most label printers are either 2” or 4” wide with the 2” model being the most common.
+Most label printers are either 2” or 4” wide, with the 2” model being the most common.
 The second distinguishing factor is the technology used to print the label.
 Label printers can use either thermal transfer or direct thermal technology to print the labels.